djthorpe/go-pico/doc/HELLOWORLD.md

 LED.PWM().SetInterrupt(on_pwm_wrap)
 ```

-The interrput handler is called when the PWM counter wraps, which cycles through values 0 to 255, in order to provide varying length pulses.
+The interrupt handler is called when the PWM counter wraps, which cycles through values 0 to 255, in order to provide varying length pulses.
 In order to compile and run the code, plug in your Pico and ensure it's in BOOTSEL mode.
 A `Makefile` is used to compile the code, which is then placed in the `build` folder.
 So,

 ```shell
 cd go-pico